Cloth 101 Series

 How Often Should You Change Your Baby’s Diaper?

-The general opinion is that you should change your baby’s diaper at least every two hours, or whenever it becomes wet or soiled.
-Since babies do sleep for more than two hours at night, and the last thing any parent wants to do is to wake a sleeping baby, most families find that 8 to 10 per day is about what they use.
+The general opinion is that you should change your baby’s diaper every two hours during the day, or whenever it becomes wet or soiled.
+Most families find that 8 to 10 per day is about what they use, especially for younger babies.
 That is an average of 3285 diaper changes per year!
-That is a whole lot of diapers.
-If you were using disposables, you could easily spend $500 a year!
-But “how many cloth diapers do I need?” was the question.
+That is a whole lot of diapers!

 How Often Will You Launder Them?

-How many diapers you need will depend on how often you wash them.
-Kanga Care diapers are made to be stored in a Wet Bag or one of our Pail Liners; the bag and liner can be washed right along with the diapers.
+How many diapers you need will partly depend on how often you choose to wash them.
+Kanga Care diapers are made to be stored in a Wet Bag or one of our Pail Liners, which can be washed right along with the diapers.
 We recommend you wash no less than every three days, but many parents choose to wash daily.
 If you wash every three days, you will need between 24 and 30 diapers, plus a few extra to get you through the dryer cycle.
 If you wash more often, you will need fewer.
+Keeping in mind that the average baby will wet 8-10 diapers per day, more or less depending on their age, you can decide how often you’d like to wash.
+That should give you a good idea of how many diapers you will need.

 You Can Use Them With Other Diapers as Well